 Tutorial: Use Grid and StackPanel to create a simple weather app

 Use XAML to create the layout for a simple weather app using the Grid and StackPanel elements.
-With these tools you can make great looking apps that work on any device running Windows 10.
+With these tools you can make great looking apps that work on any device running Windows.
 This tutorial takes 10-20 minutes.

 - Windows 10 and Microsoft Visual Studio 2015 or later.
-(Newest Visual Studio recommended for current development and security updates) Click here to learn how to get set up with Visual Studio.
+(Newest Visual Studio recommended for current development and security updates) Install tools for the Windows App SDK.

 - Knowledge of how to create a basic "Hello World" app by using XAML and C#.
 If you don't have that yet, click here to learn how to create a "Hello World" app.